Madarassah

 1 .Quran

-At Al Falaah Academy, great emphasis is placed on the accurate recitation of the Qurʿān, which begins with learning to read the Arabic script.
+At Darul Falaah, great emphasis is placed on the accurate recitation of the Qurʿān, which begins with learning to read the Arabic script.
 To achieve this, we use a Qāʿidah to teach the Arabic alphabet and basic pronunciation rules.
 Our unique Qāʿidah is specially designed to meet the needs of students who do not speak Arabic as their native language.

 We take great care to guide our students through every stage of learning to read Arabic, with the goal of completing the Qāʿidah within an average of two years.
 After this, students progress to reciting the Juz ʿAmma and then the Qurʿān itself.

 During the final two stages, we teach more complex rules of reading and recitation through Tajwīd.
-By the time students complete their studies at Al Falaah Academy, they have attained a high standard of Tajwīd that is unmatched by many other Islamic learning institutions.
+By the time students complete their studies at Darul Falaah, they have attained a high standard of Tajwīd that is unmatched by many other Islamic learning institutions.

 2. Memorisatrion